-– Firstly let me say I think incest shipping appeals to different people for different reasons.
+– First let me say I think incest shipping appeals to different people for different reasons.
+That might be obvious but I think it’s worth saying.
 It’s not a one-reason-per-person or all-reasons-for-every-person deal.
 (Or one reason per ship or all reasons-for-all-ships either.)
-And I’m not out to oversimplify anything – I think shipping is a psychologically complex process.
+And I’m not out to oversimplify anything – I think shipping and why and what we ship is a psychologically complex process.
 It’s hardly fair to reduce it to a three sentence explanation.

--Not every reason is going to be true for every family.
+-Not every reason that has to do with family situations is going to be true for every family.
 Obviously circumstances vary wildly.

 -This list was made with brother/sister incest shipping in mind, but most of the reasons will be applicable towards other kinds of incest ships.
 If by any chance you want to quote something, feel free to change the words “brother”, or “sister”, or “siblings”, etc., in order to make it relevant to your subject if need be.